-Rockefeller University is a leader in biomedical research and the university is expanding its available space by building a new three-story building on campus with two levels of laboratories.
+Rockefeller University is a leader in biomedical research and the university expanded its available space in 2019 by building a new three-story building on campus with two levels of laboratories.
 The 180,000-square-foot facility stretches almost three and a half city blocks, providing researchers with space to work and connect on the same floor and the resources to pursue their projects.
 This layout encourages collaboration across disciplines and allows for maximum flexibility in rearranging the laboratory spaces.
 Two one-story glass pavilions stand on top of the laboratories and provide office and cafeteria space.
-The low-lying building spans FDR Drive and preserves the views of the campus and those for the university’s neighbors.

-Constructing this building over FDR Drive remains a challenge.
-Initial construction will take place in New Jersey, de-constructed into modules (92- feet-by-48-feet-by-three-stories), and transported to the site via barge.
-Once the structure has been built out over the highway, the remaining work will take place on campus.
-Closures to FDR Drive will take place only at night.
+- Constructing this building over FDR Drive presented a challenge.
+Initial construction took place in New Jersey, de-constructed into modules (92- feet-by-48-feet-by-three-stories), and transported to the site via barge.
+Once the structure has been built out over the highway, the remaining work took place on campus.
+Closures to FDR Drive occurred only at night.

-Blast resistance and thermal movement are additional challenges for this unique building.
+- Blast resistance and thermal movement were additional challenges for this unique building.